kanika1-13/personal_django/README.md

 A Django-based web application that helps users find study rooms, connect with others, and collaborate on topics.

+You can check it out and try for yourself - https://personal-django-2.onrender.com

 ---

 ## ✨ Features